lonnen/leeroybot/README.md

 [hubot script catalog][hubot-script-catalog], and as stand alone packages, like those published by the [Hubot Scripts][hubot-scripts] organization.

-Merely have a script installed is not enough to load it at runtime.
-Scripts must be added to either `external-scripts.json` or `hubot-scripts.json` in order to be loaded when LeeroyBot is run.
+Any script in `./scripts` will be loaded with the bot.
+External scripts must be explicitly identified in either `external-scripts.json` or `hubot-scripts.json` in order to be loaded when LeeroyBot is run.

 Read up on the details in the [script guide][script-guide].